Hero Factory (TV series)

-Hero Factory is an animated TV series based on the Lego toy series of the same name and produced by Threshold Animation Studios for The Lego Group and Geely.
+Hero Factory is an animated television series based on the Lego toy series of the same name and produced by Threshold Animation Studios for The Lego Group and Geely.
 The series revolves around the Hero Factory, a crime-fighting organization that manufacture robotic heroes to fight and apprehend criminals across the galaxy and protect a similarly robotic populace.
 The main characters are a group of heroes that make up Team Alpha 1, the Hero Factory's most successful and praised team.

-The series originally premiered as a four-part mini-series on September 20, 2010, on Nicktoons, further episodes followed as the theme continued as a toy line until its discontinuation in 2014.
+The series originally premiered as a four-part mini-series on September 20, 2010, on Nicktoons; further episodes followed as the theme continued as a toy line until its discontinuation in 2014.

 Overview

-Hero Factory revolves around the fictional organization of the same name that manufactures robots known as Heroes on a daily basis and train them to capture criminal villains and protect a similarly robotic populace, thereby maintaining order across the galaxy.
-Each Hero is unique, with their own distinct personalities and equipment, and are arranged into teams.
-Hero Factory's headquarters are based in a towering skyscraper centred in the fictional Makuhero City on a terraformed asteroid.
+Hero Factory revolves around the fictional organization of the same name that manufactures robots known as Heroes and trains them to capture criminals and protect a similarly robotic populace, thereby maintaining order across the galaxy.
+Each Hero is unique, with their own distinct personalities and equipment, and the Heroes are arranged into teams.
+Hero Factory's headquarters are based in a towering skyscraper centred in the fictional Makuhero City on an asteroid-like planet.

 The series centers on the missions and Heroes of the Alpha 1 Team, the most praised and experienced team at the Hero Factory.
-Led by veteran Hero Preston Stormer, the team comprises senior members Dunkan Bulk and Jimi Stringer, original rookies and later fully fledged teammates William Furno, Mark Surge and Natalie Breez and new rookies Julius Nex, Nathan Evo and Daniel Rocka.
+Led by veteran Hero Preston Stormer, the team comprises senior members Dunkan Bulk and Jimi Stringer, original rookies and later fully fledged teammates William Furno, Mark Surge and Natalie Breez, and new rookies Julius Nex, Nathan Evo and Daniel Rocka.
 All Heroes refer to each other by their last name.

 From the episode "Ordeal of Fire" onward, the Heroes are upgraded into new "2.0" forms as part of a new Hero building system.
 The forms became the basis for subsequent upgrades; Heroes would be provided with new armor, weapons and gadgets for the mission at hand based on the environment they would have to enter or the lethalness of a villain.